 High-functioning depression – better known as persistent depressive disorder (PDD) – is a mental health condition where someone experiences less severe symptoms of depression.
 In turn, they’re able to function normally (i.e. go to work, school, etc.), but struggle with a low mood throughout daily activities. ¹

 It’s difficult to detect PDD as most people won’t show the signs of depression.
-It’s essential someone with PDD is treated as soon as possible because symptoms can lead to more severe depression.
+However, someone with PDD must be treated as soon as possible because symptoms can lead to severe depression.

 Symptoms of High-Functioning Depression

-Symptoms of PDD are similar to those found in a major depressive disorder.
-However, as mentioned, these symptoms will be less severe.
-Common PDD symptoms include:
+Symptoms of PDD are similar to those found in a major depressive disorder and include:

 While these symptoms aren’t overbearing, they can make it difficult to fully function throughout day-to-day activities.
-For example, while you may be able to get your work done, you may also feel fatigued as you work.
+For example, you may feel fatigued while you get your work done.

 Diagnosis of High-Functioning Depression

-- Feeling a depressed mood characterized by the symptoms (mentioned above) for most days over the course of at least two years without any relief for more than two months.
+• Feeling a depressed mood characterized by the symptoms (mentioned above) on most days for at least two years without any relief for more than two months.

-- Depression symptoms are not explained by another mental illness (such as a substance abuse disorder) or a medical conditions.
+• Depression symptoms are not explained by another mental illness (such as a substance abuse disorder) or a medical condition.

-- You experience some impairment through your depressed symptoms that affects normal functioning.
+• You experience some impairment through your depressed symptoms that affect normal functioning.

 It’s worth noting that people with PDD may also meet the criteria for a major depressive disorder.
 Still, both conditions are remedied similarly.